sonejilab/cellexalvr/README.md

 ```

 ## Cloning the project
-### Requirements
+### Unity Versions
-* All of the requirements of running CellexalVR (assuming you want to run it as well)
+* If you not only want to run a working build of CellexalVR but want to edit and make a your own executable you will need to download and install Unity as well.
+The different Unity versions are many times backwards compatible but not always so we still recommend that you install the version we list below.
 * [Unity 2019.1.8f1](https://unity3d.com/get-unity/download/archive)
 * or [Unity 2018.2.11f1](https://unity3d.com/get-unity/download/archive) if you are checking out a commit before [3535f45](https://github.com/shambam/cellexalvr/commit/3535f4519b8f8efa2edc37f587a2f543a972e8bb)
 * or [Unity 2017.3.1f1](https://unity3d.com/get-unity/download/archive) if you are checking out a commit before [5c9324f](https://github.com/shambam/cellexalvr/commit/5c9324f745c802c3b070b9efdcd2a9e0b0428c2a)